-- physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (the academy will consider when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim). - displaying pictures, photos or drawings of a sexual nature; - upskirting; - online sexual harassment.
+- displaying pictures, photos or drawings of a sexual nature; - upskirting; - online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
-It may include: - o consensual and non-consensual sharing of nude and semi-nude images and videos; - sharing of unwanted explicit content; - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; - sexual exploitation; coercion and threats, and - coercing others into sharing images of themselves or performing acts they're not comfortable with online. - 1.17 All child on child abuse is unacceptable and will be taken seriously.
+It may include: - o consensual and non-consensual sharing of nude and semi-nude images and videos; - o sharing of unwanted explicit content; - o sexualised online bullying; - o unwanted sexual comments and messages, including, on social media; - o sexual exploitation; coercion and threats, and - coercing others into sharing images of themselves or performing acts they're not comfortable with online. - 1.17 All child on child abuse is unacceptable and will be taken seriously.